Oyo Hotel & Casino: Ownership changes and renamings (1975–1989)

-Ownership changes and renamings (1976–1989)

 The property was purchased in 1977 by a group led by New York businessman Andrew DeLillo, who then renamed it as the 20th Century.
 It was later sold to Herb Pastor, owner of the Coin Castle and Golden Goose casinos in Downtown Las Vegas, who renamed the 20th Century as the Treasury Hotel.
+At that time, the property featured a country western theme.

 Former football player Gerry Philbin purchased the Treasury in 1982 for $20 million; the casino closed at that time because Philbin had not obtained a gaming license, though the hotel continued to operate.
 By the end of the year, Philbin was forced to put the hotel into Chapter 11 bankruptcy protection.

 In 1985, the DeLillo family regained ownership of the Treasury through foreclosure and renamed it as the Pacifica Hotel.
 It was announced that the Pacifica would be marketed to gay travelers, but this plan proved controversial and was soon abandoned.
 Later that year, the Pacifica was renamed as the Polynesian Hotel.

-Hôtel San Rémo (1989–2006)
+Hotel San Remo (1989–2006)

-In 1989, it was purchased by Sukeaki Izumi, a Japanese industrialist and hotelier, who renovated it with an Italian Riviera ambience and renamed it the Hôtel San Rémo.
+In 1989, it was purchased by Sukeaki Izumi, a Japanese industrialist and hotelier, who renovated it with an Italian Riviera ambience and renamed it the Hotel San Remo.
 He paid a reported $30 million for the purchase and renovation.
-In 2002, the hotel, casino, and restaurants were refurbished.
-The hotel had 711 rooms while the casino had 30,000 square feet (3,000 m2) of space.
+During its initial years, the San Remo was affiliated with the Ramada hotel chain.
+It became popular as a bargain property.
+A second hotel tower, rising 18 stories, was finished in 1991.
+It brought the total room count to 711, and the San Remo now employed 600 workers.

-In 2004, Izumi's company, Eastern and Western Hotel Corp., began looking for opportunities to grow the hotel, to take advantage of the heavy development at the intersection of Tropicana and Las Vegas Blvd. since 1989.
+In 2004, Izumi's company, Eastern and Western Hotel Corp., began looking for opportunities to grow the hotel.
+The company sought to take advantage of heavy development that had occurred at the nearby Tropicana – Las Vegas Boulevard intersection since 1989.
 Hooters approached with a redevelopment proposal.
 Ultimately, a group of nine partners in Hooters of America acquired a two-thirds interest in the property, which was put under control of a joint venture, 155 East Tropicana, LLC.
-Plans were announced to redevelop the San Remo as a Hooters brand casino and hotel.
+Plans were announced in August 2004 to redevelop the San Remo as a Hooters brand casino and hotel.
 Hooters of America, owner of the Hooters trademark, would receive 2% of revenue as royalties.